boazbk/tcs/lec_16_randomized_alg.md

 ::: {.proof data-ref="walksatthm"}
 Suppose that $\varphi$ is a satisfiable formula and let $x^*$ be a satisfying assignment for it.
 For every $x\in \{0,1\}^n$, denote by $\Delta(x,x^*)$ the number of coordinates that differ between $x$ and $x^*$.
-The heart of the proof, is the following claim:
+The heart of the proof is the following claim:

 __Claim I:__ For every $x,x^*$ as above, in every local improvement step, the value $\Delta(x,x^*)$  is decreased by one with probability at least $1/3$.